syl21b/Car-Price-Prediction/README.txt

 Please install these libraries (statsmodels, numpy, pandas, matplotlib, sklearn, ISLP,seaborn, requests, zipfile, io, and os) before you run the program if needed.

+Note: The program is expected to run for a total duration of 17 minutes